![]() |

 The Youth Group was already there when I walked in and the students were listening to Sue and watching the basket weavers as they quietly but speedily weaved their baskets and mats.

 The thing I learned from (attempting) to weave was that it is NOT easy!
 The crafters were able to push the needles through the date palms with ease but in reality, it is extremely difficult.
-(Not to mention the pain on your fingers from pulling and pushing the needles to get it on the other side)
+(Not to mention the pain on your fingers from pulling and pushing the needles to get it on the other side)| One student weaves as Antoinette watches -ah, the apprentice and the master photo! |

 When the event was over, I did not want to leave.
 It was not long but I felt a good connection with Tabia, Antoinette and Zodi.
 I asked Sue to take a picture and left feeling happy yet sad.
 So I wrote a short blog titled Scent of the Women what I saw through the basket weavers that made me nostalgic about my family and especially my own grandmother.
 Overall, it was a beautiful, beautiful day.